Skip to main content

 Step 2: MXCP endpoint queries the table

-# endpoints/sales-analysis.yml
+# tools/sales-analysis.yml

 tool: